garysgray/avoider-revamp/Avoider-Game-HTML5-master/README.md

 ### Setup / How to Run
 - Clone or download the repository.
-- Open index.html directly in a web browser.
+- Open the Avoider-Game-HTML-master folder
+- Click the index.html file to run it.
 - Works with any modern browser (Chrome, Firefox, Edge).
 - No build step required (pure vanilla JS).